One of Rodborough’s most photographed places…

 1914-1917 Walter C Lamb is recorded as Landlord in 1914 and in 1917 when he is called up for war service.
 He was in the household at the Bear on the 1911 census as “Male Nurse”.

-1919-1923 Alfred Edmonds’ name appears again in directories of 1919 and 1923 and he continued to live at Manor View behind the Bear Inn.
-His wife Mary Ann died in 1918.
+1919-1923 Alfred Edmonds’ name appears again in directories of 1919 and 1923 and he continued to live at Manor View behind the Bear Inn, while his daughter ran the inn.
+His first wife Mary Ann died in 1918.
 He married again 1920 and was later widowed and married for a third time at the age of 79 in 1931.
 He died in 1934.

 c1925